kanaka/miniMAL/README.md

 * **"Lisp-0"**: Functions, symbols and strings
   are all in the same namespace making miniMAL a "Lisp-0".
-In contrast, Lisp-2 languages have functions and symbols (and strings) are in separate namespaces.
+In contrast, Lisp-2 languages have functions and symbols (and strings) that are in separate namespaces.
 In Lisp-1 languages functions and symbols are in the same namespace (and strings are still separate).
   Strings in miniMAL are just quoted symbols.
 ```